syncfusion-content/flutter-docs/Flutter/linear-gauge/range.md

 ## Change the color of a range

-The color of a range can be changed by setting the color property of a range.
-The below code snippet demonstrates changes the color property of the range.
+The color of a range can be changed by setting the `color` property of a range.
+The below code example demonstrates changing the color property of the range.

 {% highlight dart %}